rooem/obsidian-file-auto-upload/README.md

 # File Auto Upload

-Automatically upload files to cloud storage services when pasting or dragging files into Obsidian.
+Automatically upload files to storage services when pasting or dragging files into Obsidian.

 ## Features